-Structuring Analytics Organizations and Implementing Processes to Encourage Collaboration and Deliver Excellence
+Structuring Analytics Teams to Deliver Excellence

 For Part 2 of QuantHub’s webinar series, we were joined by three leaders in the Data Science field to discuss building teams, how to avoid working in silos, the importance of getting the right skills on the team, and how to develop a culture of excellence and continued collaboration.
 Raja Chakarvorty, the VP of Data Science at Protective Life, Jacob Kosoff, the Head of Model Risk Management & Validation at Regions Bank, and Nathan Black, the Chief Data Scientist at QuantHub have many years of experience in this field.
 They generously shared their varied perspectives on these issues based on their teams’ needs and organizational priorities.

 The video of our webinar is below, but for those of you who are short on time, we’ve summarized 7 major issues discussed on the panel and some key takeaways.

 Where Analytical Teams Should Reside in an Organization